thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 statesmen and publicists of a series of legal as distinguished from moral obligations in the affairs of nations".[^19/2]

-Certain countries indeed in practice expressly treat inter- national law as possessing the same force as the ordinary law binding their citizens.
-Under the Constitution of the United States of America, for example, treaties are "the supreme law of the land " (Article VI, 82).
+Certain countries indeed in practice expressly treat international law as possessing the same force as the ordinary law binding their citizens.
+Under the Constitution of the United States of America, for example, treaties are "the supreme law of the land" (Article VI, 82).
 Judges of the United States Supreme Court---the highest Court of the land---have repeatedly recognised the constitutional validity of international law.
-In one case,[^20/1] Marshall, C.J., declared that an Act of Congress "ought never to be construed to violate the law of nations if any other possible construction remains ".
+In one case,[^20/1] Marshall, C.J., declared that an Act of Congress "ought never to be construed to violate the law of nations if any other possible construction remains".
 In another case,[^20/2] Gray, J., made the following remarks :---

 >International law is part of our law, and must be ascertained